This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - An eye exam may be done to check your eyesight.
 This may also be done to check the nerves and tissue of your eyes for damage.

-Cold packs may be placed on your face to prevent further swelling.
+Cold packs may be placed on your face to prevent more swelling.
 If you have a broken nose, direct pressure or nasal packing may help stop any bleeding.
-A nasal packing placed inside your nose may also help prevent further bleeding.
 You may also need any of the following:

-- Closed reduction: During this procedure, your healthcare provider moves your broken bones back to their normal position.
-Closed reduction is often done when you have a broken nose.
+- Closed reduction is a procedure to move your broken bones back to their normal positions by hand.
+Closed reduction is often done to fix a broken nose.
 You will not need an incision for this procedure.
-Ask your healthcare provider for more information about closed reduction.

-- Reconstructive surgery: Reconstructive surgery may be needed to fix areas of your face that are misshapen by your injury.
+- Reconstructive surgery may be needed to fix damaged areas of your face.
 Your healthcare provider may need to remove pieces of your broken facial bones and replace them with a graft.
 A graft is healthy bone taken from another area of your body or from a donor.

 You may not be able to eat solid food for a period of time.
-You may first be started on a liquid diet.
-Examples of liquids you may be able to have include, water, broth, gelatin, apple juice, or lemon-lime soda pop.
+You may first be started on a liquid diet, starting with water, broth, gelatin, apple juice, or lemon-lime soda pop.
 After a few days, you may be allowed to eat soft foods, such as applesauce, bananas, cooked cereal, cottage cheese, pudding, and yogurt.
 Ask for more information about the type of foods you can eat.